sociop/sociop/README.md

 - 👋 Hi, I’m @sociop
-- 👀 I’m interested in nothing
+- 👀 I’m interested in AI & ML, Web Development as FullStack, CyberSecurity, GameDev
-- 🌱 I’m currently learning nothing
+- 🌱 I’m currently learning C++, JavaScript, Python
-- 💞️ I’m would be a nothing
+- 💞️ I’m would be an Enthusiast Engineer Developer.
 - 📫 How to reach me Telegram: @sociop
 - Real.